Skip to main content

 • The cycle is marked as a test for tracking purposes

-• You can iterate on discussion guides and questions based on feedback
+• You can iterate on questions based on feedback

 Live cycles include all employees matching your filters.
 Use live cycles for your regular quarterly or annual review processes.